aeraposo/Data-410-Raposo/final.md

 After identifying the variables eliminated by Lasso, I subset the data to isolate the features deemed important for analysis.
 Among these retained features, I noticed that several of the variables which contributed most strongly were highly correlated with saturated fat consumption.
 Namely, variables such as total fat and palmitic acid (a type of saturated fat) consumption were logically correlated to total saturated fat consumption so I opted to manually remove these features before proceeding to model testing and selection.<br/>

+#### Model Selection
-Next, I will model the relationship between the independent variables (selected using aforementioned algorithm) and the dependent variable (quantity of saturated fat consumed).
-Next, I will identify an ideal model for this data.
-The model types I will compare are Locally Weighted Regression (Lowess) and Random Forest Regression – model selection will be based on the MSE and MAE through a k-fold cross validation process on reserved testing data.
+Next, I modeled the relationship between the independent variables (selected using aforementioned algorithm) and the dependent variable (quantity of saturated fat consumed) using numerous modeling techniques.
+The model types I will compare are Locally Weighted Regression (Lowess), Random Forest Regression, and Generalized Additive Modeling

+##### Lowess
+Because the reduced dataset still contains over 50 features and over 32,000 observatins, Lowess is unable to regress due to maximum runtime constraints.
+After reducing the model to just 10 features -

+– model selection will be based on the MSE and MAE through a k-fold cross validation process on reserved testing data.

+If we boost Lowess and RFR, can they out-preform GAM??

 Additionally, I will test boosting methods such as XGBoost, LightGBM, and a homemade booster that I developed for project 3, which could be incorporated to improve model accuracy.
 Using this model, I will make comparisons between the predicted saturated fat consumption of WIC participants, the recommended limit of saturated fat consumption for their age, and national averages of saturated fat consumption for the child’s age bracket to gauge if WIC may be accomplishing its goal improving diet quality.
 This conclusion could help inform changes to larger nutrition assistance programs such as SNAP that have been unsuccessful with this objective.